Inventory Analytics Guide

 - Return management process

-Fulfillment costs vary depending on whether you fulfill in-house or partner with a 3PL (and their pricing model).
+Fulfilment costs vary depending on whether you fulfil in-house or partner with a 3PL (and their pricing model).

 Courtney Lee, founder of Prymal

 How profitable is your inventory in a particular time period?
 The GMROI ratio can help you answer this question and get your product pricing right based on your profit goals.